Engaging the Community

 Third Friday of each month at 7:45 a.m.

-This monthly program features Missouri State University President Clif Smart discussing the implications of national and international events on the University and local community.
-Join us as we look at current events and public affairs through a local lens.
-You can also email topic suggestions for this program.
+This monthly program featured former Missouri State University President Clif Smart discussing the implications of national and international events on the University and local community.
+It looked at current events and public affairs through a local lens.

 -